 Capital Cost Allowance – Tax on Real Estate Sales in Canada

-When calculating tax on real estate sales in Canada you must factor in depreciation, also known as Capital Cost Allowance.
+If you are considering selling a property in Canada, you must factor in depreciation, also known as Capital Cost Allowance.
 Depreciation represents the wear-and-tear on your property and is tax deductible.

-When selling real estate in Canada, the Capital Cost Allowance that you claim in the prior taxation years must be included in your taxable income in the year of the sale.
-This is known as Recapture.
+When selling depreciable assets such as real estate in Canada, the Capital Cost Allowance that you claim in the prior taxation years must be included in your taxable income in the year of the sale.
+This is known as recapture.
 For example, if you claimed $100,000 of Capital Cost Allowance in prior taxation years, then $100,000 of previously claimed Capital Cost Allowance will be included in your taxable income in the year of sale.

-Remember that when you sell a real estate property in Canada, the sale must be reported on your personal tax return, including the Capital Gain realized and Recapture.
+Remember that when selling eligible CCA real estate in Canada, the sale must be reported on your personal tax return, including the capital gain realized and recapture.
 Since the taxation on the sale of rental properties and real estate investments can be complex, I encourage you to engage the services of a Chartered Accountant in Mississauga / Toronto.
+If you are in the business of selling properties, you may want to know why you are not entitled to certain deductions.
+Get ready condo flippers, CRA is hunting you, will tell you why you pay higher taxes when selling property.

 Also, get access to Allan Madan’s Free Report, “20 Tax Secrets on How to Beat the Tax Man,” http://www.siteproweb.com/20-free-tax-secrets-from-allan-madan